rancher/trash/README.md

 Make sure you're using go1.6 or later version.

- 1. Download and extract `trash` to your PATH: `go get github.com/rancher/trash`.
+ 1. Download and extract [latest release](https://github.com/rancher/trash/releases/latest) to your PATH.
+    Alternatively, install or update current development version with `go get -u github.com/rancher/trash`.
- 1. Copy `vendor.conf` file to your project and edit to your needs.
+ 2. Copy `vendor.conf` file to your project and edit to your needs.
  3. Run `trash`.

 `vendor.conf` (in your project root dir) specifies the revisions (git tags or commits, or branches - if you're drunk) of the libraries to be fetched, checked out and copied to ./vendor dir.
 For example: